top of page

 C: Do, Mr. Murray - they’re fine green fellows

-B: I have a solution, Kinnaird (roots around his desk) - somewhat more sane - an Irish clergyman has sent in a fine drama - “Bertram" - not a promising title, I grant, but have Kean star and you can stand your flammables down
+B: I have a solution, Kinnaird, somewhat more sane ((roots around his desk) - an Irish clergyman has sent in a fine drama - “Bertram” - not a promising title, I grant, but have Kean star, cloaked in an oriental dressing-gown, and you can - with confidence - stand your flammables down

-C(thinks): Bertram? by the Reverend Maturin? that deuced object has crossed my path but briefly - why, 'tis dull and loathsome (grimaces) - and melancholy proof of the depravation of the public mind
+C(thinks): Bertram? by the Reverend Maturin? - that deuced object has crossed my path but briefly - why, ‘tis as rancid as a discarded bacon rind! (grimaces) - and melancholy proof of the depravation of the public mind

-K: Depraved?! well, that will do nicely (smirks insultingly) - 'twould seem I shall not have the honour of picking your noses or prancing about rockeries with your primates after all, Mr. Coleridge (puts hat on) good day t'ye - oh, may I take a banana?
+K: Depraved?!
+Well, that will do nicely (smirks leeringly) - ‘twould seem I shall not have the honour of picking your noses or prancing about rockeries with your primates after all, Mr. Coleridge (puts hat on) Good day t’ye both - oh, may I take a banana?

 C: No